 Staff in aged care can ask specialist palliative care teams for advice and equipment.
-This can help them to better manage troubling symptoms.
+This can help them to better manage any troubling symptoms.
 Sometimes a short stay in hospital is needed.
 This may be for symptom control or to confirm a diagnosis.
-It may also be to check if the resident’s condition can be reversed.
+It may also be to check if your condition can be reversed.
 If you need to go to hospital for care or treatment, your place will be held in the home.

 Some low care facilities, especially very small hostels, may have few resources.
 They may not be able to provide complex care or palliative care over a long time.
-If so, staff will talk to you about what can be done and what is in the resident’s best interests.
+If so, staff will talk to you about what can be done and what is in your best interests.
 If necessary, they will try to find an alternative care service that is acceptable.

 If you are concerned about the care your relative is receiving, ask to speak to the Registered Nurse.
 You can also make an appointment with the Manager/Director of Nursing.
 Many people find it helpful to make a list of the concerns that they wish to discuss and to bring the list to the meeting.